 Court orders get filed every hour around Salt Lake County.
 Some involve child custody matters, others involve complex divorce decrees with accompanying orders for alimony.
 Once filed, these matters become ‘matters of fact’, completely enforceable under Utah law.
 However, some orders may forget certain components, while many others are outdated and simply need ‘refreshed’ to reflect current situations.

 Separated parents who agree on specific terms in their custody agreement often switch work schedules.
 This creates issues with children needing rides home or may leave children unattended for an hour due to extended work hours.
-Agreements can be modified to reflect grandparents, aunts or stepparents will be caring for children when parent is absent.
+Agreements can be modified to reflect grandparents, aunts or stepparents will be caring for children when the parent is absent.
 Emy helps modify custody terms in such situations.

 Perhaps one parent became abusive but previous custody orders allow them joint physical custody.
-Further exposure to said parent could detriment the mental health of child(ren), so updating orders to reflect one parent having sole custody would be appropriate.
+Further exposure to a said parent could detriment the mental health of the child(ren), so updating orders to reflect one parent having sole custody would be appropriate.
 Emy’s the Sandy modification attorney able to work quickly in matters like this because delaying custody changes could have adverse effects.

-Divorces forget some piece of shared property?
+Do divorces forget some piece of shared property?
 This often happens when major purchases weren’t accounted for or included by mistake.
 Orders can be modified to include forgotten assets.

 The simplest errors in modifying orders could force judges to deny requests.
 Continuously submitting orders with clerical or factual errors could make courts look at petitioners as incompetent.
 Whenever final orders are modified, there must have good reasons accompanying said requests.
-‘Feeling like it’ or ‘because I think its wrong’ aren’t viable reasons; however, change in housing situation or changing emotional needs in children are good reasons.
+‘Feeling like it’ or ‘because I think it is wrong’ aren’t viable reasons; however, change in housing situation or changing emotional needs in children are good reasons.

 As life happens, needs will continually evolve.
-Let Emy A. Cordano help modify orders which don’t quite reflect current times, and you’ll get back to raising children and working hard.
+Let Emy Cordano help modify orders which don’t quite reflect current times, and you’ll get back to raising children and working hard.
 Consultation with Emy can be scheduled today, or at your convenience.